 For the first time Chile reported a human infection with A(H5N1) (clade 2.3.4.4b), marking the second human infection with A(H5N1) in South America after Ecuador reported a human case in December 2022 (ECDC, 2023c, b, a).
-The virus was detected in a 53-year-old man admitted to hospital due to severe respiratory symptoms including pneumonia who later died.
+The virus was detected in a 53-year-old man admitted to hospital due to severe respiratory symptoms including pneumonia who continues to be hospitalized and recovering.
 The source of infection remains unclear, the investigation identified infected wild birds and sea lions at the coastal area close to where the man lived (ECDC, 2023d).